 College of the Environment, Forestry, and Natural Sciences

 The PhD program in Astronomy and Planetary Science prepares a student to work as an academic, government, or industrial research in astronomy or planetary science.
-Each student completes an eight-course core curriculum and works on an original research project under the direction of a faculty member.
+Each student completes a ten-course core curriculum and works on an original research project under the direction of a faculty member.
 Research work culminates in an oral presentation and a dissertation.

 To receive a Doctor of Philosophy Degree (PhD) at Northern Arizona University, you must complete a planned group of courses, from one or more disciplines, ranging from at least 60-109 units of graduate-level courses.
 Most plans require research, a dissertation, and comprehensive exams.
 All plans have residency requirements regarding time spent on the Flagstaff campus engaged in full-time study.

 The full policy can be viewed here.

 - At least 60 units of degree requirements